Best Sony Flash for Sony Alpha a9 III

 | Battery | 7.2V / 2600mAh Li-ion |

-| Recycle Time | 1.5 Seconds |
+| Recycle Time | 1.5 seconds |

-| Weight | 530g (With battery) |
+| Weight | 530g (with battery) |

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H

-| Guide Number | 60 (at 200mm) |
+| Guide Number | 60 (ISO 100, 200mm) |

 |---|---|

-| Battery | 4 x AA |
+| Power Source | 4 x AA Batteries |

 | Zoom Range | 20-200mm |

-| Wireless | Built-in 2.4G Radio |
+| Wireless Interface | Godox 2.4G X-System |

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H

-Godox V860III-S View on Amazon View on B&H
+Sony HVL-F46RM View on Amazon View on B&H

-| Guide Number | 60 (at 200mm) |
+| Guide Number | 46 (at 105mm zoom) |

 |---|---|

-| Recycle Time | 1.5 Seconds |
+| Recycle Time | 2.0 seconds |

-| Weight | 530g (With battery) |
+| Weight | 317g |

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H